 Turning in your Project.
-The system administrator for the jinx cluster has created a script that you are to use to turn in your project.
-The script is called riley-turnin and is found in /usr/local/bin, which should be in the search path for everyone.
+The system administrator for the jinx cluster has created scripts that you are to use to turn in your project.
+The script is called riley-turnin (or davis-turnin or hamblen-turnin) and is found in /usr/local/bin, which should be in the search path for everyone.
 From your home directory (not the MatrixCalculator subdirectory), enter: